Pumpkin Carving Events in New Jersey

 The Giant Pumpkin Carve (Woodstown)

 This awesome annual event brings both amateur and professional artists together to transform giant pumpkins into spectacular works of art.
 Visitors can vote for their favorite pumpkins in multiple categories.
-Other events include a straw maze, crafts, kids’ costume contest, hayrides and music.
+Other events include a straw maze, crafts, hay rides and music.
 All proceeds from the event benefit Meals on Wheels of Salem County.
-Admission is $7 per person and free for children 5 and under.

 Blackwood Pumpkin Festival (Blackwood)

-Thousands of local families flock to this festival every year to celebrate fall's arrival with pumpkin painting, hayrides, scarecrow making, face painting and more.
+Thousands of local families flock to this festival every year to celebrate fall's arrival with pumpkin painting, hay rides, scarecrow making, face painting and more.
 The festival features four stages of live entertainment, delicious food and competitions including house decorating, pumpkin carving, costume contest and youth talent show.
-Admission and parking are free.
+FREE

 There’s plenty of seasonal fun for the family at Liberty Hall Museum.
-This historic home, built in 1772 and once home to NJ’s first elected governor, is hosting Pumpkin Patch Day on October 25th.
-Bring the kids for a day full of pumpkin picking, hayrides and special crafts including pumpkin carving and painting.
-The program costs $6 for adults, $12 for kids and is free for children under three.
-There is an additional charge to purchase pumpkins.
-Reservations are suggested.
+This historic home, built in 1772 and once home to NJ’s first elected governor, is hosting a special Pumpkin Patch event.
+Bring the kids for an eventful day featuring pumpkin picking, hay rides and special crafts including pumpkin carving and painting.

 The Great Pumpkin Sail (Mountainside)

 Watch as hundreds of carved pumpkins float along Echo Lake in an illuminated display.
 This annual tradition invites families to say farewell to Halloween by casting their jack-o-lanterns on to the water.
-The evening's festivities include live entertainment and refreshments.
-Tickets must be purchased in advance and they sell out fast--please call in advance to check availability. $12 per family (up to six people) for in-county residents, $16 per family for out-of-county residents.
+The evening's festivities include refreshments and songs around the campfire.
+Tickets must be purchased in advance and they sell out fast so please call ahead.

 Still hankering for more pumpkin-themed adventures?
 The Great Jack O’ Lantern Blaze, the granddaddy of all pumpkin carving events, takes place in Croton-on-Hudson, NY and is definitely worth the trek.
 Read all about it on the NY site here.